DSharpPlus/DSharpPlus/docs/articles/analyzers/info.md

 ## Usage warning DSP0005

-`Permission.HasPermission` should always be prefered over bitwise operations.
+`DiscordPermissions.HasPermission` should always be preferred over bitwise operations.

-The analyzer detected that bitwise operations are used instead of the prefered `Permission.HasPermission` method.
+The analyzer detected that bitwise operations are used instead of the preferred `DiscordPermissions.HasPermission` method.

 The following sample will generate DSP0005: